-Dr. Maher's areas of expertise include cross-disciplinary graduate student development, in which she investigates the transformation from student to scholar, assessment in higher education, in which she emphasizes students' involvement in authentic assessment practices, and faculty development, with a specific focus on bullying in the American academic workforce.
+Dr. Maher's areas of expertise include cross-disciplinary graduate student development, in which she investigates the transformation from student to scholar, assessment in higher education, in which she emphasizes students' involvement in authentic assessment practices, and faculty development.

 She is the author or co-author of over 50 journal articles, book chapters, and case studies, as well as over 80 conference presentations at venues such as American Educational Research Association and American Society for Engineering Education.
 Dr. Maher is active in the AERA Special Interest Group Doctoral Education Across the Disciplines and recently served as co-Program Coordinator.
 Her research on STEM graduate student development, published in Science, was awarded the 2012 Best Publication by this Special Interest Group.

 Maher, M. A. & Say, B. (in press).
 Doctoral supervisors as learners and teachers of disciplinary writing.
 To appear in C. Guerin & C. Badenhorst (Eds.), Post/graduate Writing Pedagogies and Research Literacies in the 21st Century.
 London: Emerald.

 Gilmore, J.A., Vieyra, M.L., Timmerman, B.E., Feldon, D.F., & Maher, M.A. (in press).
 The relationship between undergraduate research participation and subsequent research performance of early career STEM graduate students.
 To appear in The Journal of Higher Education.